ShyamGit01/CodeBooks/Node/BasicNode.md

 - Download Node.js Installer.
 In a web browser, navigate to https://nodejs.org/en/download/
 - Install Node.js and NPM from Browser.
 Once the installer finishes downloading, launch it.
 - Verify Installation.

+### 4. Where to Use Node.js?
+ - I/O bound Applications(Refers to programs with a large number of I/O (input/output) operations)
+ - Data Streaming Applications(applications that send data as it arrives or as it is created, or even data in existing files, directly to a client service or application such as a web browser like Chrome, or the apps on a Roku video player, or mobile apps on an iPhone or Android phone.)
+ - Data Intensive Real-time Applications (DIRT)
+ - JSON APIs based Applications
+ - Single Page Applications

 [Go To Next(StepsToCreateNodeApp) ➡](https://github.com/ShyamGit01/CodeBooks/blob/main/Node/StepsToCreateNodeApp.md)